 Meanwhile Dr. Broinowski, in collating research from a variety of unique sources during his stay, visited film archives at The Museum of Kyoto (Kyoto City), the National Film Centre, Tokyo Photographic Art Museum and the studios of contemporary woodblock artists (Tokyo), and Yamagata Prefecture’s film archives (Yamagata City); taking part also in informal discussions regarding the new Dual Degree Program.

-Two forthcoming articles, links to which will appear here, will look in more detail at the program-related research themes of both visiting professors based on interviews conducted during their stay in Japan.
+The links below lead to individual articles detailing the program-related research themes of both visiting professors based on interviews conducted during their stay in Japan: